 Buying a house?
 Decisions, Decisions!!

 Are you buying a new house, or are you a first time buyer?
 Are you unsure whether to go for a new build or an older property?
-With so many houses to choose from it can often be difficult to decide which will be a better in investment.
+With so many houses to choose from it can often be difficult to decide which will be a better investment.
 After all finding the right house can be stressful and you want as little hassle as possible.
-Weigh up your options with a decision matrix.
+Here’s how we approached it using a weighted decision matrix.

 A lot of people nowadays are resentful towards buying new-builds, whilst at the same time there are people who will only buy new houses.
 Why is that?
 What affects their choice?
 In order to take a closer look at this trend and also help you make the decision we have provided you with pros and cons for purchasing a new-build.
 This might help you make your decision.

 With a large number of new houses being built each year, there is an enormous amount of choice when it comes to buying new-builds.
 At the same time many people dream of living in an older property, such as Georgian townhouse or a giant country cottage.
 Some of the current owners of such houses might want to warn you of the issues with maintenance and the great expenses that it could bring.
 Below we have looked at some advantages and disadvantages of buying a new-build, which will helpfully help you when making your decisions.

 Advantages of buying new builds:

 New-builds tend to be more energy efficient, they tend to be better insulated and in most cases will include double glazing, making them cheaper to run than the older houses.
 This could make a massive impact on your gas and electricity bills, which could potentially save you a fortune.
 Make sure you watch out for rooms that do not get enough sun light, meaning that you would need to have the lights on throughout the day.
 At the same time you would be surprised to find out that new-builds often are not that cost-effective as they might seem at first.
 Many are in category C (rates are between A and G) so buying a new-build doesn’t necessarily mean that you would be able to purchase a house that is in category A.